 In May 2012, a demonstration on public roads occurred outside Barcelona, Spain.
 The public roads demonstration featured a Volvo XC60, a Volvo V60, a Volvo S60 and a truck following a lead vehicle at 85 kilometers per hour with tested distances between vehicles ranging between five and 15 meters.
 Testing involved having the vehicles drive 200 kilometers in a single day.
-During testing, the follower vehicles were able to accelerate, brake, and turn in a manner that was synchronized with the lead vehicle, maintaining a consistent following distance despite these maneuvers (McKeegan 2012).
+During testing, the follower vehicles were able to accelerate, brake, and turn synchronized with the lead vehicle, maintaining a consistent following distance despite these maneuvers.397

-The test vehicles have cameras, radar, laser sensors, navigation systems, and transmitter/receiver units installed that will allow them to take measurements and communicate with each other.
-Because the system is V2V only, no infrastructure testing is involved (TTT 2009a and McKeegan 2012).
-The system itself has been designed such that it does not require expensive additions to vehicles-the only difference between SARTRE cars and those in today's showrooms is the wireless network equipment installed in the vehicles.
-In addition, the system is designed such that existing vehicles can be retrofitted with the technology.
+The test vehicles were equipped with cameras, radar, laser sensors, navigation systems, and transmitter/receiver units installed that will allow them to take measurements and communicate with each other.
+Because the system is V2V only, no infrastructure testing is involved.398 The system itself has been designed such that it does not require expensive additions to the vehicles.
+The only difference between SARTRE cars and those in today's showrooms is the wireless network equipment installed in the vehicles.
+In addition, the system design allows existing vehicles to be retrofitted with the technology.